Trendyol/showcase/README.md

 With **Showcase**, you can easily show tooltips. **Showcase** will highlight the view and show tooltip on it.
 You can customize title and description text fields, backgrounds and arrow positions.
 You can also find out how the user closed the showcase and in multi focus situations you can find out which view was clicked.
+The library supports both system fonts and custom fonts for tooltip text, allowing you to maintain brand consistency across your app.

 ## Installation